 - promote a spirit of sportsmanship, benevolence, friendship, sociability, goodwill and tolerance.

 - provide a safe meeting place for youths along with promoting their common interests.

-HI-PAL is run by two officers who, along with community member assistance, provide positive activities for youths that teach moral and social values, such as sportsmanship, fair play, respect for authority, self discipline and the benefits of hard work, all while having fun.
+HI-PAL comes under the jurisdiction of each district commander, whose patrol and community police officers, with community member assistance, provide positive activities for youths that teach moral and social values, such as sportsmanship, fair play, respect for authority, self discipline and the benefits of hard work, all while having fun.
 HI-PAL also reaches out to youths who are considered “at risk” due to economic, geographical or social situations.